Xarelto Starter Pack Coupons & Discount Card - Compare Prices Near You

 Xarelto Starter Pack Side Effects

-Using Aspirin with this medication can raise the risk of bleeding.
-However, if your healthcare provider has advised you to use low-dose aspirin (typically 81-162 mg daily) for heart attack or stroke prevention, you should continue unless instructed otherwise by your doctor.
-For further guidance, consult your doctor or pharmacist.
+Aspirin can also increase bleeding risk when used with this medication.
+However, if your healthcare provider has advised you to take low-dose aspirin (typically 81-162 milligrams daily) to prevent heart attacks or strokes, continue to do so unless instructed otherwise.
+Always consult your doctor or pharmacist for more information.